-The restaurant V Zátiší offers an unusual but pleasant combination of Czech and Indian cuisine.
+The restaurant V Zátiší offers an unusual but pleasant combination of Indian and Czech cuisine.
 The chef is Igor Chramec, the Indian area is in charge of Ramesh Mamgain.
 From Monday to Friday, you can sample a two- or three-course lunch menu.
 We have again chosen a full three-course menu.

 Savoury curd balls, asparagus, almonds and dill oil as starter.
 And the absolute delight of a great meal.
 The curd balls were literally like a puff, very fluffy, everything on the plate perfectly flavour matched.
 For me, one of the best appetizers I’ve ever had.
 A dish I would like to have again.

-The main course was roasted pikeperch served with egg barley, young garlic shoots and a thick sauce.
+The main course was roasted zandor served with egg barley, young garlic shoots and a thick sauce.
 No mistake, a very tasty and light dish.

 The pistachio créme brûlée was the sweet spot.
 I was fascinated by such a small detail as the tiny flowers among the roasted pistachios.